Fugitive Mexican mayor suspected in abduction of 43 students captured

 But despite dozens of arrests and the discovery of the remains of at least 38 bodies buried in the hills around Iguala, none have yet been identified as those of the students, who belonged to a leftist all-male college in Guerrero.

-The case has sparked mass street protests, civil unrest in Guerrero and anger over the government's failure to crack down on links between politicians and organized crime.
+The case has sparked mass street protests, civil unrest in Guerrero and anger over the government's failure to crack down on links between politicians and organised crime.

 It has also derailed Pena Nieto's efforts to turn public attention to his efforts to revive Mexico's misfiring economy and attract investment after years of gang violence that has claimed about 100,000 lives since the start of 2007.